SpooshDoosh/Milestone-Project-1-DUrban-Fitness/README.md

   * Future Features:
     * Add the ability to schedule an induction session for the gym online.
-    * Users will receive a 404 Page on their screen if they attempt to direct to a page which does not exist.
-The 404 page is available but not functional as yet.
     * Add links to class timetables and live virtual classes to avoid users having to contact the company for these details.
     * Add gym membership payment functionality to allow users to sign themselves up and pay for membership without having to contact the company.
     * Add a sign in page for users to be able to store and view infromation about their gym sessions, classes and track progress.